luisschwab/base58/02-crypto-sigs/03-ECs-secp256k1/notes.md

 in our case, this yields\
 `y = 32670510020758816978083085130507043184471273380659243275938904335757337482424`,

-which is even an matches our `02` parity byte.
+which is even, just like `02`, the parity byte.

 but what if the parity byte had a value of `03`?

-to do that, we find the additive inverse on the finite field:
+to do that, we find the additive inverse of `y` on the finite field:
 `y = p - y`

-the other y value will be\
+the other `y` will have a value of\
 `y = 83121579216557378445487899878180864668798711284981320763518679672151497189239`

 that's it.